BeTomorrow/micro-observables/README.md

 assert.equal(author.get(), "Shakespeare");
 ```

+**Note:** The `transform` function can return another observable.
+In this case, the transformed observable will be take the value of the returned automatically updated when `newValue` changes.

 #### Observable.onlyIf(predicate)

-Create a new observable that is updated when the value of the calling observable passes the given predicate.
-When `onlyIf()` is called, if the value of the calling observable doesn't pass the predicate, the new observable is initialized with `undefined`.
-It works the same as `Array.filter()`.
+Create a new observable that is only updated when the value of the input observable passes the given predicate.
+When `onlyIf()` is called, if the value of the input observable does not pass the predicate, the new observable is initialized with `undefined`

 ```ts
 const counter = observable(0);